kata-123/gilded-rose/README.md

 ### Our Task
 - Review and refactor the current code
 - Add support to a new type of item "Conjured", with the rule: "Conjured" items degrade in Quality twice as fast as normal items

-### Constraint
-- Cannot alter the Item class and its properties